ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

 The

- nf Throw Team-mate action may be occupied or unoccupied ':Z ' X"rther defined as being a ■Quick ThroW or a Short [d h k] d nn the range - much like a Pass action.
+ nf Throw Team-mate action may be occupied or unoccupied ':Z ' X"rther defined as being a Quick ThroW or a Short d h k d nn the range - much like a Pass action.
 Unlike a Pass action. hoXer a Throw Team-mate action that is not fumbled win always scatter before landing.